smycynek/quizfreak/README.md

 # quizfreak

-A back-end for quiz creation and sharing
+A back-end for personality quiz creation and sharing

+Version 0.1.0
+Copyright 2020 Steven Mycynek

 Uses Django Rest Framework and Postgres